bbj4t/nsfw-novel/README.md

 - Undi95/ReMM-NSFW - Specialized for NSFW content

 All these models can be found on Hugging Face and can be used by changing the `model_name` parameter in the application.

+## Running on Kaggle

+If you want to leverage Kaggle's free GPU resources to run the model:

+1. Check the `KAGGLE_USAGE.md` file for detailed instructions on setting up and running the model on Kaggle
+2. You can either run the model directly on Kaggle using the provided notebook templates or set up an API connection between GitHub Codespaces and Kaggle
+3. The Kaggle notebooks (`kaggle_notebook_template.ipynb` and `kaggle_api_notebook.ipynb`) are configured to use the T4 GPU available in Kaggle's free tier

+## Troubleshooting

+### Package Installation Issues

+- If you encounter errors with `accelerators` package, use `accelerate` instead.
+The requirements.txt has been updated to reflect this.
+- For Windows users, some packages might require Microsoft Visual C++ Build Tools.
+Install the [Visual Studio Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) with the "Desktop development with C++" workload.
+- If you're having issues with specific package versions, try installing without version constraints as mentioned in the Local Development section.

+### Model Loading Issues

+- If you encounter out-of-memory errors when loading the model, consider using the Kaggle option described in `KAGGLE_USAGE.md`.
+- The application will automatically fall back to mock mode if there are issues loading the model.

 ## License